ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/executing-tests.md

 $ bal test --tests <test_function>#Case1
 ```

-Run only the previously-failed test cases in the current package.
+Run only the previously-failed cases in a data set.

 ```
 $ bal test --rerun-failed
 ```

+### Generate test report and code coverage

 Generate an HTML test report without code coverage information.
 Also, dump the test results in the JSON format.